linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/The Ultimate Tourist Guide to Bondistan.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/fb92f215-ad22-4948-8388-0a6ab9ae04d1/e22980cb5a0e79d0551e2d9c41b6032db1a81c4c68f5e56da3486e365008d281.jpg)

-Here, you are buying  $10MM 5y and selling$ 12.3MM 2y and  $\$ 2.6MM$ 10y at a yield spread of 5.2bps.
+Here, you are buying  \$10MM 5y and selling\$ 12.3MM 2y and  $\$ 2.6MM$ 10y at a yield spread of 5.2bps.
 Your DV01 is about  $\$ 4,880$ .
 Here are the PnL scenarios for parallel shifts and spread move.
 Because of carry and roll, you will be fine with parallel shifts with better PnL on the way down.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/fb92f215-ad22-4948-8388-0a6ab9ae04d1/2bcfd8dd39c682c712a1741386a379d3211cbf41f27ed31dfd0b1a600f4d8b17.jpg)